x74353/KeyJerk-Reactions/README.md

 ![alt text](https://raw.githubusercontent.com/x74353/KeyJerk-Reactions/main/images/KeyJerk-Reactions-App-Icon.png)

 # KeyJerk Reactions
 KeyJerk Reactions speeds up choosing a Reaction and makes it so you don't have to perform any gestures in front of the camera.
 By assigning a system-wide hot key to each macOS Reaction, you can trigger any Reaction immediately, right there in the moment.
-You can also trigger a Reaction by calling up a HUD using a system-wide hot key where you can quickly choose your desired Reaction.
+You can also trigger a Reaction by calling up a HUD with a system-wide hot key where you can quickly choose your desired Reaction.
 <BR><BR>

 ## Installation